OryxSlayer1337/Showcase/README.md

 the hot path of every economy-based packet.

-Every source file below is a verbatim copy of the production implementation, again apart from the documented branch-level tweaks.
+Every source file below is a verbatim copy of the production implementation, apart from the documented branch-level tweaks.
 The public API is exactly what the game uses.

 ## Production Path Mapping